A celebration of growing, gardens and community

 13 - 14 June 2026

-As well as welcoming back seasoned veterans of the event, we always hope to see some new gardens open to the public.
-Opening your garden is a very rewarding experience that gives you an opportunity to talk about your garden's design and evolution - and of course the plants that are in it!
-The FAQ below hopefully answers some common questions - if you want to know something different just contact us.
+We're still looking for gardens for this year's Lady Bay Open Gardens - you've got until the end of the month to decide whether to open.
+Opening your garden is a very rewarding experience that gives you an opportunity to talk all about your garden's design and evolution - and of course the plants that are in it!

 One of the joys of the event is the enormous variety of uses that people have made of what is essentially a suburban garden, be it back or front.
 Visitors are always interested to see what people have done and how it has developed, perhaps picking up new ideas for their own gardens - so don't be put off by concerns your garden isn't suitable.
-If you have any questions then the team will be glad to help you - just get in touch via ladybayopengardens@gmail.com
+If you have any questions then the team will be glad to help you - just get in touch.

 No, you can open on either or both days, to suit you.